penrose/penrose/tutorial/tutorial-p3.md

 This example is a bit more involved than the previous tutorials but no worries!
 We are providing you some starter code to get things running :runner:.
 The starter code has some helpful constants to draw a vector space with its x and y axis.
 Download the [starter code here](https://github.com/penrose/penrose/tree/docs-edit/tutorial/code/tutorial3/starter-code).
 ![starter code image](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/vectorspace_wg.png)
-You should compile the starter code and see a vector space labeled `U` with its x-axis and y-axis.
+You should compile the starter code and see a vector space labeled `U` with its x-axis and y-axis that looks like the above image.

 There are comments in the starter code that documents each block briefly.
 In this exercise we are mainly working on the `.sty` file, thus the given `.dsl` and `.sub` file contains almost everything we need.
 This will be a common occurence for you if you are a domain expert, crafting different visualizations for a domain.